 - After oil has drained completely, close and lock the drain valve by pushing inward and turning clockwise until the pin is in the locked position as shown. - Remove the drain tube and replace the cap onto to the bottom fitting of the drain valve. - Refill engine with oil through oil fill dipstick tube.
 Pour slowly.
 Do not overfill.
 For approximate capacity see "PRODUCT SPECIFICATIONS" section of this manual. - Use gauge on oil fill cap/dipstick for checking level.
-Insert dipstick into the tube and rest the oil fill cap on the tube.
-Do not thread the cap onto the tube when taking reading.
-Keep oil at "FULL" line on dipstick.
-Tighten cap onto the tube securely when finished.
+For accurate reading, insert dipstick into the tube and push down firmly into place before removing.
+Keep oil up to, but not over, the "FULL" line on dipstick.
+Push dipstick down firmly into the tube when finished.